ahhninjas/SXSW-2018-Rock-The-Poll/README.md

 Create voting capabilities --> https://samsclass.info/141/proj/pMult2.htm

-using promoter API's --> currently adding node modules
+Using promoter API's --> currently adding node modules

-Design UI and Bootstrap Elements to represent idea
+Design UI and Bootstrap Elements to represent idea.

-Wireframe and draw the entire website on a piece of paper
+Wireframe and draw the entire website on a piece of paper.

-Provide a copy of the wireframe and all related material to Jeff for morning coding shift
+Provide a copy of the wireframe and all related material to Jeff for morning coding shift before Wednesday 7am.

 Fill in all of the marketing collateral on the website.
-Make the product and it's utility self explanatory.
+Make the product and it's utility self explanatory with pictures explanation.

+Create a voice walkthrough of the product for the Devpost.com entry on seans account

-Submit entire project to Devpost for final review prior to presentation
+Submit entire project to Devpost.com using seans credentials for final review prior to presentation.

 Wednesday 12pm to 1pm: Spend at least one hour working on the presentation of the product.